nushell/nushell/docs/README-duration-spec.md

   Resolved: open
   Can do this safely when units are less than month, would have to issue error for bigger units.
   Pro: allows user a concise and convenient shorthand.
-  Con: Being familiar with entering literals this way, user might be suprised to see integer calculations (and truncation)being done on Duration valued expressions.
+  Con: Being familiar with entering literals this way, user might be surprised to see integer calculations (and truncation)being done on Duration valued expressions.

 * Which of the new/updated commands should vectorize?
   Resolved: Yes, but how?